 - Optional Additions:

 - 1/2 to 1 tsp sriracha or other hot sauce

 - chopped green onions

 - In a small saucepan, combine all the sauce ingredients.

 - Bring about 1/2 a pasta pot of water to a boil.

-- Stir in sauce and serve.
+- Drain completely, stir in sauce, and serve.